brandon-toy/SENG480C/Assignment1/README.md

 ![Laptop Design](https://user-images.githubusercontent.com/46540226/152663122-ac4aa18a-5a2f-4755-883f-9572e6d27473.png)

 The field of hand gesture controlling TVs is a progressivly growing field.
 Many [patents](https://patents.google.com/patent/US20120069168) and [papers](https://e-tarjome.com/storage/panel/fileuploads/2019-11-24/1574584890_E14026-e-tarjome.pdf) have been made on how to solve the issue.

+[This](https://ieeexplore.ieee.org/document/8792172) paper suggests use of ultrasonic sensors on smartphones and conducts a survey on ultrasonic sensors based on multiple academic papers.
+"Currently, a host of studies and applications for hand recognition based on acoustic signal of smartphone have emerged."
+Based on this paper, it would theoretically possible to use an ultrasonic sensor to calculate specific hand gestures.

+### Alternatives to Ultrasonic sensor?

+[This paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8321080/) details a review of the existing capture of numerous hand gestures using facecams and complicated algorithms.
+It has no mention of using ultrasonic sensors and details broad AI algorithms and glove hand tracking.
+Overall this field of tracking hand gestures is a growing field with numerous pros and cons towards using Ultrasonic sensors, using an advanced AI algorithm, hand tracking glove, or both.